TEI 2019 invites proposals for one-day studios, to be held on Sunday the 17th of March, 2019 in Tempe, Arizona, USA.

 Studio participants should be registered in the conference (additional costs will apply).
 A minimum number of registered participants will be required for a Studio to take place.
 All participants will need to register for the Studio they are attending.

-Submit a proposal as two documents (a “description” document and a “logistics” document) formatted according to the ACM Extended Abstract guidelines (see below)
+Submit a proposal to PCS (a “description” document and a “logistics” document) formatted according to the ACM Extended Abstract guidelines (see below)

 (4 pages maximum, including References)